typebytes/angular-checklist/content/architecture/use-descriptive-file-names.md

 ---
-title: Use descriptive file names
+title: use descriptive file names
 ---

 # Problem

 When applications grow over time, it can be quite hard to identify and find certain parts in our application.
 When we don't give a descriptive name to our files, this makes it even more difficult to do so.